By Hayley Wood for Apoterra Skincare

 50s&60s - The steps in your skincare routine here can often look similar to what they did when you were teens.
 The simpler the better but make sure you have nutrient-rich hydrators to help keep your glow!

-At the end of the day, it’s important to remember that these updates are to help you listen to what your skin’s needs are as they inevitably change throughout your life.
+It's important to remember that these updates are to help you listen to what your skin’s needs are as they inevitably change throughout your life.
 If you are feeling confident in your products and routine because you have been tuning into what your skin is communicating with you, then keep using them.
 This check-list is to help remind you of what you’re doing right and ways you can improve.

 Question #3 Am I consistent with my skincare routine?